bobbingwide/oik-css/readme.txt

 Dependent upon the oik base plugin

 == Changelog ==
+= 1.1.1 =
+* Fixed: Add surrounding div for improved compatibility with Gutenberg 8.9.2,[github bobbingwide oik-css issues 14]
+* Tested: With WordPress 5.6 and WordPress Multi Site
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8
+* Tested: With Gutenberg 9.5.2

 = 1.1.0 =
 * Changed: Update do_shortcode_earlier to be more like do_shortcode, [github bobbingwide oik-css issues 11]
 * Tested: With WordPress 5.5.1 and WordPress Multi Site